It Is Possible to Be Scared to Death, According to Science

 Is it possible for a spook to go too far?

 Benoit Daoust/ShutterstockThe Halloween season is a time for fun-sized candy, giving rocks to balding trick or treaters, apple cider donuts, and frights.
-(Did you know that there’s a scientific explanation for ghosts?)
 But nothing else besides those four things.
 The very last, very spooky above listed item, frights, are generally all in good fun.
 But can they be dangerous?
 Can someone literally be scared to death?

 The short answer is yes.
 The key factor in a hypothetical scare-induced demise is a pesky little chemical that anyone who’s played a particularly intense game of hide-and-seek is very familiar with: adrenaline.
 Fear puts the body in a state of severe emotional distress, which in turn triggers the autonomic fight-or-flight response.